Safeguarding the environment

 Energy Consumption and GHG Emissions

-Representing an important environmental impact, energy consumption and greenhouse gas (GHG) emissions are monitored at all major sites, and Bachem UK is committed to do so in 2021.
+Bachem has set a goal of halving its greenhouse gas emissions per FTE by 2026 and achieving climate neutrality by 2030.
+Representing an important environmental impact, energy consumption and greenhouse gas (GHG) emissions are monitored at all major sites.
+Bachem UK is an example.
 The tracked energy consumption per employee recorded a substantial 11% year-on-year decline to 113 GJ per employee whereas the CO2 emissions per employee dropped by 13%.
 As Bachem is growing fast, an increase in energy consumption and GHG emissions can be expected in coming years.
 However, adequate measures shall reduce relative values per employee.
 In 2020, an ambitious multi-year plan at Bachem’s Swiss sites was launched to reduce the increase in annual energy consumption by over 10,000 GJ, and in CO2 emissions by over 600 tons.

 The focus in monitoring and reducing resource consumption is on water as a vital natural source.
 Systematic control and analysis of annual water consumption is in place, and corrective actions are taken in function of results.
 Moreover, employees are trained to use all resources responsibly.
 By that means total water consumption per employee could be kept constant at 106 m3 as compared to the previous year’s figure.